 2.Forced Commutation

-- Once thyristors are operating in the ON state, carrying forward current, they can only be turned OFF by reducing the current flowing through them to zero for sufficient time to allow the removal of charged carriers.
-In case of d.c. circuits,for switching off the thyristors, the forward current should be forced to be zero by means of some external circuits.
+• Once thyristors operate in the ON state and carry forward current, you can turn them OFF only by reducing the current through them to zero for a sufficient duration to clear the charged carriers.
+In DC circuits, external circuits must force the forward current to zero in order to switch off the thyristors.

-- A reverse voltage is developed across the device by means of a commutating circuit that immediately brings the forward current in the device to zero, thus turning off the device.
-Producing reliable commutation is a difficult problem to be tackled while designing chopper and inverter circuits.
-The most important stage in the designing process is choosing a forced turn-off method and deciding its components.
+• A commutating circuit develops a reverse voltage across the device and immediately brings its forward current to zero, thereby turning it off.
+Designers face significant challenges in producing reliable commutation while developing chopper and inverter circuits.
+The most critical stage in the design process involves selecting a suitable forced turn-off method and determining its components.

 1.Class A–self Commutation by Resonating the Load